 How silly, when you look at it.
 How ridiculous when you see Homo Civitatis playing with fire in ways that risk setting the planet ablaze.

-We’re not the only ones domesticated by an elemental force.
+We’re not the only ones who are symbionts with an elemental force.
 It’s likely that dolphins underwent a similar process with water.
 Corvids, as an emergent intelligence with air.
 Formicidae as a recent hive intelligence with earth.

 The requirements seem to abundant curiousity, the ability to work in a group.
 And a persistent engagement with the environment due to external factors: dolphins returning to ocean life, birds evolving from a mass extinction event, ants (the slowest) from a reduction in size when atmospheric oxygen was reduced.